Culture clash over Mill Valley Depot

 What remains now is an old building needing upgrades.

-Lazzareschi wants to expand the kitchen, upgrade the bathroom, fill some of the booster with more tables and clean up the exterior.
+Lazzareschi wants to expand the kitchen, upgrade the bathroom, fill some of the bookstore with more tables and clean up the exterior.

 Locals worry that after Lazzareschi invests in those changes, they will be priced out.